 This Code of Conduct applies to all extracurricular and athletic activities and is enforced 365 days a year, 24 hours a day.
+This is inclusive for all current students, staff, athletes, and spectators.

 This Code does not contain a complete list of inappropriate behaviors.
 Violations will be treated cumulatively, with disciplinary penalties increasing with subsequent violations.
-A student may be excluded from extracurricular or athletic activities while the school is conducting an investigation into the student's conduct.
+A student, staff member, athlete, or spectator may be excluded from extracurricular or athletic activities while the school is conducting an investigation due to inappropriate behavior or conduct.
+Breaching the Code of Conduct can result in immediate removal from any extra curricular activity or event.
+School administrators or designee supervising extracurricular activities and events have the right to remove students, athletes, staff and spectators for Code of Conduct violations.